 Videos are great for those of you who have products that need a little bit more explanation.
 It’s not necessarily required if you’re selling something simple, like a plain shirt.

 But with that said, you can still include videos, even if you’re selling something straightforward.
 Allbirds is a shoe company that has videos on their product pages of people walking in their shoes.

 For those of you that have a product that’s a bit more complex and requires further explanation, adding a “how to” video or product demonstration can be very helpful to the consumer.

-This is one of the more common mistakes that I see on ecommerce product pages.
+This is one of the more common mistakes on ecommerce product pages.
 Everything looks great until the description.

 While your product page should definitely be visually appealing with photos and videos, you still need to have some text on the page.

 Keep it short.
 Don’t go overboard with long paragraphs.
 Nobody wants to read large blocks of text.
 You can use bullet points to shorten the content and make it easier for people to read.

 Don’t be boring.
 Establish a brand voice.
 Know your audience and what they want to hear.